Virtigox/Local-AI/README.md

 - Access Shell: Opens an interactive shell session inside a running container.

+- Check Resource Utilization: Displaying the usage of system resources, including Nvidia GPU by the containers.

 - Help Menu: Provides a guide on how to use the script.

 ## Prerequisites